cables-gl/cables_docs/md/faq/technical/_technical.md

 #### Can I embed a cables patch in a wordpress page?

--Yes you can.
+- Yes you can.
 Check the cables-wordpress-plugin [page](https://github.com/cables-gl/cables-wordpress-plugin) to get started.

 #### Can I make my own custom ops?